sighupio/fury-getting-started/fury-on-eks/README.md

 Navigate to <http://kibana.fury.info> or click the Kibana icon from Forecastle.

-Click on `Explore on my own` to see the main dashboard.

-#### Create a Kibana index

-1. Open the menu on the right-top corner of the page.

-2. Select `Stack Management` (it's on the very bottom of the menu).

-3. Select `Index patterns` and click on `Create index pattern`.

-4. Write `kubernetes-*` as index pattern and flag *Include system and hidden indices*

-5. Click `Next step`.

-6. Select `@timestamp` as time field.s

-7. Click create the index.

 #### Read the logs

-Based on the index you created, you can read and query the logs.
-Navigate through the menu again, and select `Discover`.
+The Fury Logging module already collects data from the following indeces:

+- `kubernetes-*`
+- `system-*`
+- `ingress-controller-*`

+Click on `Discover` to see the main dashboard.
+On the top left cornet select one of the indeces to explore the logs.

 ![Kibana](../utils/images/kibana.png)